Oswaldo Lairet – Sequoian Financial Group Research

 Foxy Loxy: “So there is no bank hoarding of excess reserves, as much of the 600% increase in short-term liquidity assistance provided by the Fed since 2008, has gone to repay pre-crisis debt on the books of bank-creditors!
 In theprocess, capital markets have not been allowed to clear prices for pre-crisis financial assets, effectively suspending interbank lending and with it, the astonishing amount of leverage that fractional banking could be providing to theunderlying growth potential of the US economy.”

 Chicken Little: “Exactly why THE SKY IS FALLING!”

 IN OUR NEXT ISSUE, GOLDILOCKS & THE THREE BEARS DISCUSS, OVER PORRIDGE AND COFFEE:

 - Why central bank “assistance” and not inflationary expectations, is the reason behind the post-2008, price-rise in Currencies, Commodities, Stocks and all other types of “Marginable Securities”.

-- Why Inflation and Deflation are determined by Central Banks, nothing else.
+- Why Inflation and Deflation are determined by Central Banks.

 - How RWA (Risk Weighted Assets) and other Tier 1 Capital allowances are promoting “London Whales”.